Quantum bit threads of MERA tensor network in large $c$ limit: A information-theoretic viewpoint

 In the previous section we have mentioned that one of important properties of the bit threads is $|v|\le 1/(4G_N)$, which means that one cannot contain more than $ 1/(4G_N)$ information in unit area.
-The minimal surface $m(A)$ is the place where flow density reaches its maximum, i.e, $|v| = 1/(4G_N)$.
-This indicates that we have $1/4G_N$ bits information per unit area on the surface.
-From (\ref{IS}), we can think $A$ and $A^c$ share $2 \times 1/(4G_N)$ bits information per unit areas of minimal surface, or equivalently, $[u-\Delta u, u]$ and $[v, v+\Delta v]$ shared $2 \times 1/(4G_N)$.
+The flow density is saturated at the minimal surface $m(A)$ , i.e, $|v| = 1/(4G_N)$.
+This indicates that we have $1/(4G_N)$ entanglement flow per unit area on the surface.
+From (\ref{IS}), we can think $A$ and $A^c$ share $2 \times 1/(4G_N)$ bits of information per unit areas of minimal surface, or equivalently, $[u-\Delta u, u]$ and $[v, v+\Delta v]$ on the boundary share $2\times1/(4G_N)$ bits of information.
 Mapping this ``area'' (actually is a geodesic length in 2d) to kinematic space yields a ``volume'' ( an area in 2d) of some region as shown in FIG \ref{information}.
-This implies that $2 \times 1/(4G_N)$ bits information in unit area of minimal surface correspond to $2 \times 1/(4G_N)$ bits information in $\Delta u\Delta v$ in kinematic space, which is equivalent to count the number of isometries in this domain.
+This implies that $2 \times 1/(4G_N)$ bits of information in unit area of minimal surface correspond to $2 \times 1/(4G_N)$ bits of information in $\Delta u\Delta v$ in kinematic space(we set the radius of kinematic space to 1).
+Regarding to these partial contributions to the total $I(A:A^c)$, the relation between AdS and kinematic space is given by the following graph: